This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The Modern Pantry

-As its name suggests, The Modern Pantry is a modern casual dining space where breakfast, lunch, and dinner is served.
+As its name suggests, The Modern Pantry is a modern casual dining space where breakfast, lunch, and dinner are served.

-Their brunch menu is classic with a twist with samples like Caledonian prawn omelette, fried halloumi and grilled chorizo plantain fitters.
+Their brunch menu is classic with a twist with samples like Caledonian prawn omelette, fried halloumi, and grilled chorizo plantain fritters.
 With their Brunch special at £20, you really can’t go wrong.